OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 openmdao view_connections
 #########################

-The `openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
+The :code:`openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
 Units can be compared for each connection and unconnected inputs and outputs can be easily identified.
 The displayed variables can be filtered by source system and/or target system.
 They can also be filtered by NO CONNECTION, which will show all of the